How to See the Best of Trieste in One Day

 Sharing is caring!

 Trieste was our final stop on our road trip around Northeast Italy.
-It’s a city often overlooked, only two hours by train from Venice.
-Which makes it a perfect day trip destination.
+It’s an often overlooked city only two hours by train from Venice, making it a perfect day trip destination.

-It was our last stop in Italy to enjoy one more delicious pasta dish, another gelato, oh and one more glass of Italian wine.
-And not just any wine, but Prosecco, from the nearby village to Trieste, where the grape and wine originated.
+It was our last stop in Italy, and we enjoyed one more delicious pasta dish, another gelato, and, oh, one more glass of Italian wine.
+And not just any wine, but Prosecco, from the nearby village of Trieste, where the grape and wine originated.

 And with nearby Ljubljana in Slovenia or as a start to your road trip to Croatia, Trieste highlights can be seen in one day.